yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 management of backup certificates or explicit pins.
 * For server clusters, we reuse the existing {{RFC5077}} infrastructure where it exists.
-* Pinning errors, presumably resulting from MITM attacks, can be detected both by the client and the server.
+* Pinning errors, presumably resulting from man-in-the-middle (MITM) attacks, can be detected both by the client and the server.
 This allows for server-side detection of MITM attacks using large-scale analytics, and with no need to rely on clients to explicitly report the error.